spikespaz/firefox-nativedark/README.md

 5. Profit!

 ## Optional
-When the background for the title bar is set, the pretty blue line above active tabs is lost.
-Unfortunately, I have yet to find a way to fix this within the theme itself.
-The one way to fix it us by adding a custom `userChrome.css` to your profile directory.
+When the background for the title bar is set, the pretty blue line above active tabs is lost. ~~Unfortunately, I have yet to find a way to fix this within the theme itself.
+The one way to fix it us by adding a custom `userChrome.css` to your profile directory.~~ **Update:** In Firefox version 60 and above, the ability to change the tab line color has been added to the theming API.
+If you have the latest version of Firefox, or the Nightly, this should be enabled.
+It can be customized in the theme options page.
+Check `about:support` under "Application Basics - Version" too see if you have it.

 This is what it changes, top is before, bottom is after.